Pediatric Vulvar Cysts and Abnormalities

 How are Pediatric Vulvar Cysts and Abnormalities diagnosed?

-At her appointment, the doctor will ask about her symptoms and medical history and then examine the vulva.
+At your child's appointment, the doctor will ask about her symptoms and medical history and then examine the vulva.
 Some of these conditions can be diagnosed by visual inspection, location, and/or related symptoms alone, while others will require swabs to test for infection, aspiration or biopsy to rule out malignancy, and occasionally ultrasound imaging to confirm the diagnosis.

 How is Pediatric Vulvar Cysts and Abnormalities treated?